Roj1n/PopcornPicks/README.md

 ### 🚀 **Awesome Features of PopcornPicks**:

 - **Personalized Recommendations**: Based on ratings and preferences, PopcornPicks intelligently suggests movies you’ll love.
-- **Search Functionality**: Search for movies by title, genre, rating, etc.
 - **User Ratings**: Rate movies and improve personalized recommendations over time.
 - **Mobile-First**: Enjoy PopcornPicks on **any device**, with a seamless mobile and desktop experience.
 - **Optimized Performance**: **Vite** ensures fast load times and **instant updates**.